W1640407/3_bars/README.md

 where  `<filename>` - json filename, `<longitude>` and ` <latitude>` current geo coordinates

 #### Output:
-Three lines with biggest, smallest and nearest bars, describing their names, amount of seats and distance to each of them
+Three lines with biggest, smallest and nearest bars, describing their names and amount of seats

 #### Run script example:
 ```